 Spider, meanwhile, is hunting for the Sullys when he finds a seemingly dead Quaritch.
 Briefly feeling sympathy for his clone dad, he drags Quaritch to the surface, saving his life.
 The colonel gives Spider the opportunity to join him, but the boy rejects him.

 As the Sullys and Spider (who’s remarkably cool with Neytiri trying to kill him) reunite, we see Neteyam’s funeral, and the Metkayina accept the Sullys fully into their clan.

-Avatar 2 The Way of Water hits cinemas on December 16.
+Avatar 2 The Way of Water is available on video on demand now.
 If you want to know more about this film, we’ve got guides on the Avatar 2 runtime, what happened to Jake’s human body, how much Avatar 2 cost to make, and how to watch Avatar 2,

 And if you need a refresher before seeing the film, be sure to read our article, ‘Everything you need to know before watching Avatar 2‘.
 We also have a guide to the Avatar 3 release date and have taken a looking into the Avatar 3 title rumours.
 Finally, check out our guide of all the new movies coming in 2023 and our list of the best movies ever made.